read here

 Planning a seated dinner, Italian-style?
-Our pot roast beef in tomato sauce tastes fantastic!
-Besides we are used to combine its cooking juice with penne or other short pasta shape (penne with pot roast beef sauce) to have a delicious pasta dish.
-With this pot roast beef you prepare a complete meal.
+My pot roast beef in tomato sauce tastes fantastic!
+Besides I am used to dress penne or other short pasta with its cooking juice to have a delicious pasta dish.
+Look at penne with pot roast beef sauce.
+Link below!
+So you can prepare a full meal, Italian-style with this pot roast beef.
 Astonish your guests!

 • 1kg (2.2 pounds) beef round